plus3it/tardigrade/docs/_pages/structure.md

 # File Structure
 ```
 tardigrade/
+├── configs                                # Container for terragrunt configs
-├── aws                                    # AWS partition
+│   └── aws                                # AWS partition
-│   ├── 609421024627                       # idempotent element to describe the account
-│   │   ├── base                           # baseline configuration
-│   │   │   ├── tenant-local.auto.tfvars   # defined variables valuables specific to the account
+│       ├── {management_account_id}        # Idempotent identifier for management account configurations
-│   │   │   ├── terragrunt.hcl             # terragrunt configuration for the account
+│       │   └── management                 # Baseline teragrunt configuration for management account
-│   │   └── custom                         # custom configuration
+│       └── {member_account_id...}         # Idempotent identifier for member account configurations
-│   │       ├── terragrunt.hcl             # terragrunt configuration for the account
+│           └── member                     # Baseline terragrunt configuration for management account
-│   │       └── variables.tf               # variable declaration specific to the customization
+├── roots                                  # Container for terraform root modules
-│   ├── tenant.tf                          # partition provider and variable declarations
+│   └── aws                                # AWS partition
-│   ├── tenant-global.tfvars.yaml          # partition variable values
+│       ├── management                     # Management root module
-│   └── terragrunt.hcl                     # terragrunt configuration
+│       │   └── policy_templates           # Container for policy templates used by management config
-└── roots                                  # root module for terraform
+│       └── member                         # Member root module
+└── templates                              # Container for terragrunt template configs
-    └── aws
+    └── aws                                # AWS partition
+        ├── member                         # Terragrunt config template for member accounts
-        └── baseline                       # baseline configuration for an AWS account
+        └── management                     # Terragrunt config template for management accounts
 ```

 ## Partition
-In this example, the partition is aws (i.e., `tardigrade/aws`).
+In this example, the partition is aws (i.e., `tardigrade/configs/aws`).
 Generally speaking, most AWS implementations of tardigrade will only use the `aws` partition.
-The `aws` partition is the commercial partition that most people are used to.
+The `aws` partition is the commercial partition that most people are familiar with.
 There are other partitions though, such as AWS GovCloud (`aws-us-gov`) and AWS China (`aws-cn`)

 ### Idempotent Element
-Each directory at this level (e.g., `tardigrade/aws/<accounts>`) represents an individual account.
+Each directory at this level (e.g., `tardigrade/configs/aws/{accounts...}`) represents an individual account.
 For AWS, the account number is an idempotent value so we used that to represent individual accounts.
 The names of these directories do not influence the operation of this framework in any way.
 They simply serve as a mechanism for developers to easily identify the account.

 Each directory at this level represents an individual account.
 Account level configurations are stored here and are applied within the context of the target account.
 Specific elements of the account level configuration are described below.

-#### Base
+#### Baseline
-This directory has the following files
+This directory has the following files:

 ```
 base
-├── tenant-local.auto.tfvars # defines tenant specific variables
+├── terraform.tfvars         # defines config-specific variables
 └── terragrunt.hcl           # terragrunt configuration
 ```

-#### Custom
-This directory is meant to allow you to add in custom elements that a tenant would like included in their account but are outside of the general baseline created for each account.

-## roots/aws/baseline
+## roots/aws/<baseline>
-This directory contains the terraform code that ties together the various terraform modules to constitute an infrastructure baseline to be deployed to every account.
+This directory contains the terraform modules that tie together the various terraform components to comprise an infrastructure baseline to be deployed to every account of a given type.

+## templates/aws/<template>
+This directory contains template terragrunt configs that can be copied into the `configs/aws/{account}` directory to quickly instantiate a new account.